 We believe our premium system should be fair and equitable and respond to different levels of risk and claims experience across the NSW coal industry.
 Our premium system objectives and principles are:

 Each employer contributes their fair share to the Scheme costs

-Where practical, premium rates should match different levels of ‘risk’ so that premiums paid by ‘low-risk’ employers are lower than those paid by ‘high-risk’ employers.
+Where practical, rates should match different levels of ‘risk’ so that premiums paid by ‘low-risk’ employers are lower than those paid by ‘high-risk’ employers.

 Premium rates reward injury prevention

 Premium rates should provide financial incentives for safe behaviour (which prevents injuries).
 This supports our work in helping employers to be aware of the risks associated with activities and preventing injuries.

 Premium rates should provide financial incentive for getting injured workers back to work.
 By encouraging employers to get involved with injured workers’ rehabilitation, we are helping to reduce both the industry and social impacts of injuries (i.e. the impacts on the injured workers’ lives and those of their families and communities).

 Employers are informed

 Employers should understand the cover that their policy provides, the costs involved in providing that cover and any options that might be available.